DavidMStraub/gramps-webapp/README.md

 ## Technologies used

 - REST API to the Gramps database based on [Flask](https://palletsprojects.com/p/flask/) and [Flask-RESTful](https://flask-restful.readthedocs.io/) and directly using the Gramps Python package
-- Password protection using JSON web tokens (using [Flask-JWT-Extended](https://flask-jwt-extended.readthedocs.io/))
+- Authentication system using JSON web tokens (using [Flask-JWT-Extended](https://flask-jwt-extended.readthedocs.io/))
 - Progressive web app frontend based on [PWA Starter Kit](https://pwa-starter-kit.polymer-project.org/)

 ## Features